VicMeGa/VicMeGa/README.md

 # Hi!
 I'm Victor Meneses
+💻 Programming Technician with a passion for innovative software solutions 🌍 Based in Mexico
 ## What I do

 * **Full-Stack Development** with React, .Net Core, and modern web technologies